12 common questions parents ask about MAP Growth

 1. What is MAP Growth and what does it measure?

 Unlike paper-and-pencil tests, where all students are asked the same questions and spend a fixed amount of time taking the test, MAP Growth is a computer-adaptive test.
 That means every student gets a unique set of test questions based on responses to previous questions.
 As the student answers correctly, questions get harder.
 If the student answers incorrectly, the questions get easier.
 By the end of the test, most students will have answered about half the questions correctly, as is common on adaptive tests.
-The purpose of MAP Growth is to determine what the student knows and how they are growing academically.
+The purpose of MAP Growth is to help educators understand where a student is on their academic journey, if they are growing over time, and where a student’s strength and opportunity areas are.

 MAP Growth is designed to measure student achievement in the moment and growth over time.

 MAP Growth tracks students’ individual growth over time, wherever they are starting from and regardless of the grade they are in.
-For instance, if a third-grader is actually reading like a fifth-grader, MAP Growth will be able to identify that.
-Or, if a fifth-grader is doing math like a third-grader, MAP Growth will identify that, too.
+For instance, if a third-grader is actually reading like an average fifth-grader, MAP Growth will be able to identify that.
+Or, if a fifth-grader is doing math like an average third-grader, MAP Growth will identify that, too.
 Both things are incredibly important for a teacher to know so that they can plan instruction efficiently.

 2. What is a RIT score?